 Instead, you can try these diets that are low in FODMAPs:

-probiotics are available in many forms (capsule supplements, probiotic yogurt, probiotic milk).
-Unfortunately, there are no standard dosing, duration, and strains that fits all IBS. patients.
+Probiotics are available in many forms (capsule supplements, probiotic yogurt, probiotic milk).
+Unfortunately, there are no standard dosing, duration, and strains that fit all IBS patients.

-All we know that probiotics containing “Bifidobacteria” and combinations of multiple strains have better results. but remains lots to be studied about the perfect types, dosing, and duration.
+What we do know is that probiotics containing “Bifidobacteria” and combinations of multiple strains tend to have better results.
+But there’s still a lot to learn about the ideal types, dosing, and duration.

-1- only choose probiotics containing strains that research has proved its efficacy.
+1- Only choose probiotics containing strains that research has proven effective.

-2- take probiotics that contain combinations of different strains in full doses.
+2- Take probiotics that contain combinations of different strains in total doses.

-3- Adhere to one type of probiotics for 3 to 4 weeks, if no improvement, you can shift to another type (trial and error).
+3- Stick to one type of probiotic for 3 to 4 weeks; if there’s no improvement, you can try another type (trial and error).

-It regulates the motility of your gut it is specifically beneficial in IBS diarrhea.
+- It regulates the motility of your gut; it’s specifically beneficial in IBS diarrhea.

-Many clinical trials studied the antispasmodic effects of peppermint oil.
-Most of them concluded that people menthol can be used as a first-line therapy or abdominal pain.
+Many clinical trials have studied the antispasmodic effects of peppermint oil.
+Most of them concluded that menthol could be used as a first-line therapy for abdominal pain.

-This is because of its efficacy and in the safety of the drug over other prescription antispasmodics
+This is because of its efficacy and the safety of the drug compared to other prescription antispasmodics.

 You can use peppermint oil for: